 Healthy weight loss can seem quite boring when you compare it to the "quick fixes" you see advertised in just about every form of media.
-When you compare 1 to 2 pounds of weight loss a week through a healthy plan to 10 to 20 pounds per week some other way, it is easy to get sucked in by photoshopped before and after pictures.
+When you compare one to two pounds of weight loss a week through a healthy plan to 10 to 20 pounds per week some other way, it is easy to get sucked in by altered before-and-after pictures.

 The term "fad diet" predates someone recommending losing weight by eating nothing but cabbage soup for a week.
 Many fad diets work in the short term but are not a sustainable solution to long-term weight loss or health.